 The Wort continues to make the health and safety of our guests, employees, and community our top priority.
 General Manager, Jim Waldrop, says “Our goal along with our public health officials and our elected officials is to minimize the impact of the COVID-19 virus on our community.
 With a united effort we believe we can return to normalcy in short order.
 We are very sorry for any inconvenience, thank you for understanding and we look forward to welcoming you back soon."

 The Wort Hotel and the Silver Dollar Bar & Grill, are closely monitoring national, state and local public health department orders and recommendations, Centers for Disease Control (CDC) guidelines, government mandates, state ordinances, town ordinances, and public health advancements to offer the highest standard of cleanliness in the age of COVID-19.
-For more information, please see our detailed health and safety plan below.

 Are you open?